Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ***

-## Technical Requirements
-- Include a Java/Spring Boot backend.
-- Everything should be stored in MySQL database tables.
-- Include at least 1 GET, POST, PUT/PATCH, and DELETE route.
-- Include authentication with Spring Security.
-- Include unit and integration tests.
-- Include robust error handling.
-- You must use the Money class for all currency and BigDecimal for any other decimal or large number math.

 ## Extra features
 ### Fraud Detection
 The application must recognize patterns that indicate fraud and Freeze the account status when potential fraud is detected.